-Happens a few times in early episodes of Dragon Ball.
+Happens a few times in early episodes of Dragon Ball: Bulma ends the first episode peeing herself when Goku's saves her from falling to her death by pinning her shirt to a cliff and Oolong pees himself when he first runs into Ox King.
 Bulma wets her pants in the first movie, The Legend of Shenlong/Curse of the Blood Rubies after she and Goku are shot out of a plane from a lethal height.

 Nozomi from the manga version of Elfen Lied was abused by her father when she was a child (he wanted her to inherit the family business, she wanted to be a singer like her mom), which led to her getting a psychological trauma that makes her wet herself whenever she becomes too nervous.
 Being the kind of person that she is, this happened so often that she had to wear diapers.

 It happens to a kid in Eureka Seven.
 The eyes of the titular character, which are the same eyes as the monsters that murdered his entire city, frightens a mute child so deeply that he pees his pants and begins crying.

 Kuroda takes a break from blowing up stuff (and students) to try to rape a girl named Noriko with his gun.
 When Kuroda announces these intentions, the target is so terrified (and with damn good reason) that she wets herself and cries to the point where her face is a mess.
 Fortunately, Inugami interrupts him before he can do so.